nyurik/sqlite-compressions/README.md

 `bsdiff4(source, target)` will return a binary diff between two blobs, and `bspatch4(source, diff)` will apply the diff to the source blob to produce the target blob.
 The diff and patch functions will raise an error if the input data is not blobs or if the diff is invalid.
 If either input is `NULL`, the diff and patch functions will return `NULL`.

+Similar `bsdiffraw(source, target)` and `bspatchraw(source, diff)` functions are available for raw bsdiff format.
+Raw format is not compressed and does not have any magic number prefix.
+If the internal format provided by [bsdiff crate](https://github.com/space-wizards/bsdiff-rs#readme) changes, we will add a separate function for it.

 ### Extension